-This article describes how the universal database connector for Meisterplan works, how to integrate it in the Data Sources tab of the settings in Meisterplan, how to download and set it up using the associated xml configuration file and how to run it.
+This article describes how the universal database connector for Meisterplan works, how to integrate it under Manage > Data Sources in Meisterplan, how to download and set it up using the associated xml configuration file and how to run it.

 - Adding a Universal Database Connector Data Source in Meisterplan